polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/013-tenny-the-transformer/README.md

 3. **Process**: Practically, this means that the output of each sub-layer is `LayerNorm(x + Sublayer(x))`, where `Sublayer(x)` is the function implemented by the sub-layer itself.
 This process helps in preserving the information from the initial layers while adding new features through deeper layers.

-Thank you for pointing that out.
-Let's refine the explanation to accurately reflect the use of U-Net and its relation to models like Stable Diffusion, focusing on the role of residual connections:

 Residual connections are a fundamental component in various deep learning architectures, known for their effectiveness in enabling the training of deeper networks.
 These connections are crucial in models like U-Net, which is itself a core component in advanced generative models such as Stable Diffusion.

 ### Combined Effect in Transformers